 A major feature of the pastoral approach at Gildredge House is the House system in which commitment, community and leadership skills will all play an integral role.

-There are six Houses named after illustrious individuals who have a strong connection with Eastbourne, especially during their childhood.
+There are five Houses named after illustrious individuals who have a strong connection with Eastbourne, especially during their childhood.
 Each individual represents excellence in their chosen field, including science, art and literature.
 They also provide an aspirational example for our students to follow since they embody the spirit of challenge, endeavour and dedication, all encapsulated in the school’s motto – ‘ASPIRE’.

-Students will be allocated to one of these six Houses and remain there for their time at Gildredge House.
+Students will be allocated to one of these five Houses and remain there for their time at Gildredge House.
 The vertical structure spans the whole of the school from Reception to Year 13, which allows cross-phase interaction and collaboration as well as wonderful mentoring opportunities.

 Sir Douglas Bader CBE, DSO, DFC

 World War II Fighter pilot and Charity Campaigner 1910–1982

 Born in London, Douglas Bader went to Temple Grove Preparatory School (where Gildredge House is today) before going to secondary school in Oxford.
 He was a very keen sportsman and played Rugby and Cricket to a high level.
 After studying at Cambridge University Douglas joined the Royal Air Force and trained to be a pilot.
 While in the RAF he took up hockey and boxing.
 Douglas had a wild streak and was often in trouble for flying illegal or dangerous stunts.
 In 1931 while practicing aerobatics for an air show, he crashed his plane and had to have both his legs amputated.
 Despite this he taught himself to drive a specially modified car, to play golf and even to dance.
 He still managed to fly planes but the RAF decided he would have to leave.